-Mechanic takes off from Sea-Tac Airport, crashes in island in South Sound
+Horizon Air worker takes plane from Sea-Tac Airport, crashes on island in south Puget Sound

 “It was unfathomable, it was something out of a movie,” he said.
 “The smoke lingered.
 You could still hear the F-15s, which were flying low.”

-He said he was shaken up by what he saw, and what he heard afterward.
+He said he was shaken by what he saw, and what he heard afterward.

 “That’s somebody’s son or husband or daughter.
 This is a tragedy,” he said.

+Flights from Sea-Tac were temporarily grounded but normal operations resumed around 9:30 p.m.
+At the Alaska Airlines terminal, it was a hushed Friday night.
+Lines were modest and most flights were on time.

-Staff reporters Dominic Gates, Mike Carter and Evan Bush contributed to this report.
+Staff reporters Dominic Gates, Evan Bush and Mike Baker contributed to this report.